creatorpanda/LifeCommand/README.md

 delay (2000);
 ```

 *this symbol mass is a skull right next to the phrase "The End".
-Trust me it works just fine when run the .exe file*
+Trust me it works just fine when running the .exe file*
 ---

 *This last one is something like a walkthrough*